pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 * Projected effort: Not specified, see accounting section for details
 * Pre-project effort: -
 * Requested PKT contribution: 10mn, 20mn, 30mn, OR 40mn PKT
-  * This project can operate with as little as 10mn PKT, but can effectively deploy as much as 40mn PKT, so we request that the network steward votes this project as though it were 4 separate projects such that other proposals which are deemed better than this project can win and this project will still be able to deploy some resources.
+  * This project can operate with as little as 10mn PKT, but can effectively deploy as much as 40mn PKT
+  * In order to achieve flexible budget within the rules of the network steward, we propose this as 4 separate projects: UOI_1, UOI_2, UOI_3 and UOI_4, which are each identical 10mn PKT proposals.
+  * We suggest that if the network steward chooses to score these 4 projects differently, that it places the higher scores on the lower number project numbers such that UOI_1 has the highers chance of winning, but this is only a suggestion.
 * PKT address to pay to: pkt1qku865lg0jxkwpl4pvrp8wkzkkjwna4y8ts243v

 ## Project summary

-This project will take PKT into *Stichting Network Steward Trust*, a Netherlands not-for-profit foundation (hereafter called "the Trust") set up especially to manage cryptocurrency assets dedicated to the public benefit.
+This project will take PKT into *Stichting Technology Commons Trust*, a Netherlands not-for-profit foundation (hereafter called "the Trust") set up especially to manage cryptocurrency assets dedicated to the public benefit.
 The Trust is open to any donations of cryptocurrencies serving its mission.
 PKT held in this entity is subgranted to a professional grant fund managed by the [NLnet Foundation](https://nlnet.nl), a recognised and forward-looking philantropic organisation established in 1989 in the Netherlands.
 The fund provides EUR denominated micro-grants to individuals and teams with projects considered relevant to the PKT ecosystem.

-This setup allows to provide and manage much more fine-grained mechanisms that deliver subgrants to the community through e.g. open, competitive calls which are open to individuals and organisations of any type from around the world.
+This setup allows us to provide and manage much more fine-grained mechanisms that deliver subgrants to the community through e.g. open, competitive calls which are open to individuals and organisations of any type from around the world.
 A dedicated full-fledged fund with a long term roadmap also allows to arrange for various horizontal support mechanisms to provide quality measures, liaise with the technical and operational internet community, the press as well as create consistency and synergy across a large set of smaller efforts.

 Being part of a larger whole and receiving tailored support helps boost the maturity of outcomes (through e.g. standardisation in bodies like IETF, IEEE and W3C) as well as improve real-world deployability.
-Such horizontal support measures includes involving specialised community partners (typically not-for-profits themselves) to provision grant beneficiaries with e.g. security audits, accessibility, packaging, software testing and documentation.
+Such horizontal support projects includes involving specialised community partners (typically not-for-profits themselves) to provision grant beneficiaries with e.g. security audits, accessibility, packaging, software testing and documentation.

 Working through an established philantropical organisation brings along strict regulatory oversight, transparency and professional financial management, and as such delivers strong guarantees regarding avoiding conflict of interest, corruption, and fraud.
 Dealing with a proper legal entity also provides significantly more legal guarantees to the people involved in projects, given them piece of mind about their efforts.

+### Project Types

+There are two types of projects, *regular projects* and *support projects*.
+Regular projects are proposed by individuals and organisations of any type from around the world and are evaluated by professional evaluators.

+Support projects provide auxiliary supporting activities to the regular projects in order to help them reach maturity.
+Our experience is that deeply technical projects run by individuals or small teams have limited resources to deal with a large amount of responsibility, while at the same time already having committed to very challenging and complex tasks.
+One cannot expect mere mortals to not only be top researchers and developers and at the same time to be experts in security, the global landscape of IP and copyright law or have a turn-key network in standards-setting organisations - and yet successful projects will need to face the hostile environment of the modern internet, deal with copyright trolls or complex licensing issues or other challenges.

+A non-exhaustive list of examples of such supporting activities from the current portfolio of NLnet are security audits, copyright compliance checks, software testing, support for internationalisation/localisation, accessibility certification, formal verification of protocols, fuzzing, usability testing, support with standardisation etcetera.
+Such a support pipeline of specialised services provided by domain experts is a cost-effective way to accelerate the development and quality of projects.
+The services complement the skills present within the project teams, and the addition of domain knowledge helps to avoid beginner mistakes and speeds up building capacity within the teams themselves.

+One important thing to note is that all parties (both regular projects and support projects) *choose* to collaborate with each other.
+This voluntarily aspect is essential for meaningful results.
+A project does not have to accept any help from a support service, let alone does it have to subject itself to services it deems unnecessary, distracting or somehow not suitable - but support services also get to choose which projects they help out as well.
+There is no hierarchy between these two: the people within support projects may have generously opted to primarily serve the ideas of others with their skills and time, but they do not get compensated for their help at market prices and cannot be forced to do anything they are not fully aligned with or feel they can add enough value to (nor would that be desirable).
+There are no contracts in place, and thus each party must assess whether there is a fertile match for collaboration.
+Only if both parties see the value of working together, will any effort take place.
+Of course, no payments are made to service projects if no service is delivered.

 ## Team and Past Work

-The following people will comprise the board of stichting Network Steward Trust:
+The following people will comprise the board of stichting Technology Commons Trust:

-* Caleb James DeLisle - The original author of the PKT software and cjdns, will take a light handed role, he will *not* evaluate projects nor influence the evaluation process, but will be able to veto a project if it is seen as unacceptable use of Network Steward resources.
+* Caleb James DeLisle - The original author of the PKT software and cjdns, will take a light handed role, he will *not* evaluate projects nor influence the evaluation process.

 * [Bob Goudriaan](https://nlnet.nl/people/goudriaan) - General director of NLnet foundation, the philantropic organisation that will perform the grantmaking for the User Operated Internet fund.
 He is on the advisory board of many different programmes with the Next Generation Internet ecosystem, such as NGI Pointer, NGI DAPSI, NGI LEDGER and TETRA - which jointly manage tens of millions of investment into public benefit R&D. He is a board member of DINL.
 Since 2014 he has been involved with the ethical security company Radically Open Security, a socially driven enterprise that has meanwhiled donated over half a million euro of its profits to NLnet foundation.
 Goudriaan studied fiscal law at Leiden University, and afterwards moved back and forth between functions with large organisations like PWC and Deloitte across the globe and entrepreneurial activities.
 Goudriaan was previously partner and co-founder of the Amsterdam based management consultancy Gendo, specialised in technological innovation.
 He will be responsible for the financial, regulatory and fiscal management of the User Operatered Internet Fund.